 Prescription or over-the-counter medications may be given to help reduce inflammation and pain.

 Healing time varies by age and your overall health.
 Children and people in better overall health heal faster.
 In general, it takes up to 8-10 weeks for a fractured elbow to heal.

-To help reduce your chance of getting an elbow fracture, take these steps:
+To help reduce your chance of getting an elbow fracture:

 American Orthopaedic Society for Sports Medicine